 Another natural disaster that affects Santa Barbara?
 Earthquakes.
 Although the city itself is not directly on a fault line, northern areas of Santa Barbara County rest near two that are related to the infamous San Andreas fault line.
 Earthquake preparedness is essential if you’re a resident of the city, as is bolting large furniture to the floor or walls.

 Niche gives the public Pre-K, elementary, middle, and high schools in Santa Barbara an overall collective A grade.
-Montecito Union, Cold Spring Elementary, and Dos Pueblos Senior High School all received A+ grades from the site.
+Montecito Union and Cold Spring Elementary receive A+ grades from the site.

 Don’t be fooled by the city’s small size — there’s always a lot going on in Santa Barbara, and it’s usually outdoors.
 Folks here love anything that will help them break a sweat.
 They enjoy festivals and take advantage of the surrounding natural beauty as much as possible.
 Here are our top 10 things you must do in Santa Barbara: